Web7Foundation/Specifications/methods/did-ns-1-0-1.md

 ## 6. Reference Implementations

-A version of the code for the "Web7" Decentralized Identifier Method reference implementation can be found in the following GitHub project: https://github.com/Web7Foundation/DnsServer.
+A version of the code for the Decentralized Identifier Name System (DIDNS) reference implementation can be found in the following GitHub project: https://github.com/Web7Foundation/DnsServer.
-This project is the definitive reference implementation of the "Web7" Decentralized Identifier Method and contains compliant reference implementations of
+This project is the definitive reference implementation of the Decentralized Identifier Name System (DIDNS) and contains compliant reference implementations of
 Web 7.0 apps, DIDComm agents, and services.

 ## 7. Acknowledgments